NielMc/milestone-project-heritage-housing-issues/README.md

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

+## Epics
+* Information gathering and data collection.

+* Data visualization, cleaning, and preparation.

+* Model training, optimization and validation.

+* Dashboard planning, designing, and development.

+* Dashboard deployment and release.